peter890331/peter890331/README.md

 ### 🤡 Education
 1. TAIVS Control
    - Graduated from the Control department of Taipei Municipal Daan Vocational High School (TAIVS) in Taiwan.
-   - Awarded the Merit Award in 全國高級中等學校專業群科107年專題製作競賽 for the graduation project about robotic arm, the title of the project is PS2 無線遙控教導式機械手臂.
+   - Awarded a Merit Award in the 2018 National Vocational High School Project Competition for the graduation project “PS2 Wireless Remote Control Teachable Robotic Arm”.
-   - Awarded the Honorable Mention in the department for the graduation project about robotic arm, the title of the project is PS2 無線遙控教導式機械手臂.
+   - Awarded an Honorable Mention in the department for the graduation project “PS2 Wireless Remote Control Teachable Robotic Arm”.
 2. NTUT ECE
-   - Graduated early in three years from the ECE department of National Taipei University of Technology (NTUT) in Taiwan.
+   - Graduated from the ECE Department of National Taipei University of Technology (NTUT) in Taiwan.
-   - Awarded the Honorable Mention in the department for the graduation project about Antenna, the title of the project is 整合至自偏壓收發機模組的透明基板天線.
+   - Awarded an Honorable Mention in the department for the undergraduate project “Transparent Substrate Antennas Integrating to Self-Biased Transceiver Modules”.
-   - GPA 3.90/4.0, Academic Excellence Award, top one in the class
+   - GPA 3.90/4.0; Academic Excellence Award, Ranked 1st in class; Graduated early.
 3. NTHU EE
-   - Studying for a Master's degree in the EE department of National Tsing Hua University (NTHU) in Taiwan.
+   - Currently pursuing a M.S. in Electrical Engineering at National Tsing Hua University (NTHU) in Taiwan.
-   - Current research topics are Multi-Energy Network and Reinforcement Learning.
+   - Working on a Master’s thesis titled "Multi-Objective Reinforcement Learning based Dynamic Weight Adjustment Method for Balancing Costs and Carbon Emissions in Multi-Energy Network."
    - GPA 3.96/4.3
 ---
 ### 💾 Projects